 is $P$-stable? \end{problem}

 Concerning the ``{\em P-stable $\longrightarrow$ fully graphic }'' direction, we have partial result claiming that a P-stable very simple region should contain large fully graphic very simple regions provided the region satisfies some natural restrictions.
-To formulate our result precisely, let us say that a very simple region $\mathbb D$ is a {\bf \cone} iff for some functions $f,g\in \mathbb N^{\mathbb N}$ we have
+To formulate our result precisely, let us say that a very simple region $\mathbb D$ is a {\bf \cone} if and only if for some functions $f,g\in \mathbb N^{\mathbb N}$ we have

 In Section \ref{sec:P-graphic} we prove the following results (Theorem \ref{tm:P2FG} and Corollary \ref{cor:P2Gr}) \begin{theorem*} Assume that $f,g,h\in \mathbb N^{\mathbb N}$ are increasing functions .
 If the \cone\ $\mathbb D(f,g)$ is P-stable, then $\mathbb D(f+h,g-h)$ is almost fully graphic provided \begin{enumerate}[{\rm (1)}] \item $f(n+k)\le f(n)+k$ for each $n,k\in \mathbb N$, \item $lim_{n\to \infty}h(n)/\ln(n)=\infty$. \end{enumerate} \end{theorem*}